What Do I Have to Protect?

 CPTED – Crime Prevention Through Environmental Design

-The use of natural and visually appealing man-made features to provide security options.
+The use of natural and visually appealing human-made features to provide security options.
 An example of this is all of the planters around federal buildings.
-While they are nice to look at, they are meant to keep vehicles from attacking the building.
+While they are pleasant to look at, they are meant to keep vehicles from attacking the building.

 Always work on improving your understanding of the development of ongoing situations.
-This will allow you to be a better, more accurate problem solver.
+Doing so will allow you to be a better, more accurate problem solver.

 Never forget, you’re just one prep away.